manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 # macOS utilities - Dark Mode Toggle shortcut

+### ⚠️ This repo is now [this repo](https://github.com/manufactured/macOS-utilities-Dark-Mode-Toggle-shortcut).
+Sorry for the confusion.

+---

 ### macOS first featured "Dark Mode" in Mojave (10.14).

 **Problem**: Too many steps to activate.
 Open System Prefs, get to the General preference pane, then click to select 1 of 3 Appearance settings: Light (Standard) Mode, Dark Mode, or "Auto" (Change based on the time of day).
 I also thought Auto lacked the fine control for varied schedules.